SwarmUS/SwarmUS-doc/docs/sections/reference/HiveMindBridge/defining-callbacks.md

 When the data is returned, it is wrapped by HiveMindBridge in a function call request that will be sent to the original caller of the function.
 The user needs to provide the name of the function to call that will handle the return payload.
 In the example above, the returned data is sent to the caller by calling the `getStatusReturn` function.
 This function must be registered on the caller's side in order to process the reception of the return payload.

+!!! tip
-> Notice how the return payload values are placed in a `CallbackArgs` object: this is because they will be passed to the `getStatusReturn` function as arguments.
+    Notice how the return payload values are placed in a `CallbackArgs` object: this is because they will be passed to the `getStatusReturn` function as arguments.
 The arguments must be placed in a well-known order; that is, the order should match the one declared on the remote agent.

 Here is a summary of what happens :